ciromattia/kcc/README.md

 PROCESSING:
-  -n, --noprocessing    Do not modify image and ignore any profile or processing option -u, --upscale         Resize images smaller than device's resolution -s, --stretch         Stretch images to device's resolution -r SPLITTER, --splitter SPLITTER
+  -n, --noprocessing    Do not modify image and ignore any profile or processing option --pdfextract          Use legacy PDF image extraction method from KCC 8 and earlier.
+  -u, --upscale         Resize images smaller than device's resolution -s, --stretch         Stretch images to device's resolution -r SPLITTER, --splitter SPLITTER